SoftwareHeritage/swh-core/docs/config.md

 draft ahead of time, that must be corrected and stored along the corresponding constructor, as it is generic and one may want a different set of validators.

-[rem] components with multiple implementations:

-Operations based on function signatures like validation but also instantiation, need a way to map the `cls` argument to the concrete type and constructor signature.
-A solution to automatically use the good constructor is to implement single dispatch and overloading on the main constructor.
-Every method may still call the main one, but must have a signature compatible with the one of the concrete class constructor, based on `cls`.

-See also ["Library/Type implementations"](#type-implementations) remark about abstract constructors.

 ## Client code

 Demonstration of features in every use cases.